rockstor/rockon-registry/README.md

 ```
 {
-  "image": "<docker image. eg: linuxserver/plex>",
+  "image": "<OCI image. eg: linuxserver/plex>",
-  (optional)"tag": "<tag of the docker image, if any. "latest" is used by default.>",
+  (optional)"tag": "<tag of the OCI image, if any. "latest" is used by default.>",
   "launch_order": "<integer: 1 or above.
 If there are multiple containers and they must be started in order, specify here.>",
   (optional) "uid": <integer: for `--user uid` container execution: users default groups are implied.>,
   (optional) "gid": <integer: for `--user uid:gid` container execution: ignored if no uid is defined.>,